 - Recordkeeping, reporting, storage, and retrieval of data.

-- Operating of technical audit personnel in conducting and reporting audits, inspections reports, reviews.
+- Operating technical audit personnel in conducting and reporting GLP audits, inspection reports, and reviews.

-- Routine inspection of cleaning, maintenance, testing, calibration of equipment.
+- Routine inspection of cleaning, maintenance, testing, and calibration of equipment.

 - Handling of Out of Specification (the 00S) results.